 Crack is a form of smokeable cocaine that is more intense as well as cheaper and easier to buy.
 The high is similar to the feeling of cocaine, but is shorter in duration, making it incredibly addictive and dangerous.
 Crack is made with cocaine and other ingredients such as baking soda or ammonia, and cooked into a “rock.”

-Drug treatment for cocaine addiction starts with the physical dependency by removing the harmful chemical(s) from the body.
+Drug rehab for cocaine addiction starts with the physical dependency by removing the harmful chemical(s) from the body.
 When cleared by a physician, the psychological, life and social factors are treated through a personalized combination of clinical and holistic therapies.
 Cocaine abuse “re-wires” neural connections in the brain, so behavioral therapy is often the first choice for treating this type of addiction.

 After completing treatment, 12-step programs can greatly aid those who are recovering from addiction to drugs like cocaine and crack.
 Active involvement in these programs helps to prevent a relapse, especially in the early period of sobriety.